 Nature and reach: Cross-border indicator

 Please assess the relative importance of cross-border activities for the different economic functions.

+This does not need to be assessed in case of reports in which the relevant market is considered to be regional.
 T 20.01 Deposits

 c0090: Number of EU countries where it is estimated that the reporting entity has a national market share above 2%.
 Please report: L: ≤1 country; ML: [2-3 countries]; MH: [4-5 countries], H: >5 countries.